NetworkedPlanet/website/_posts/2016-02-29-linked-data-101-querying.md

 }
 </pre>

-The first line of our query retrieves subjects using "E17" with the <code><http://data.contoso.com/environment/ontology/suppliedPostcode></code> predicate, and the second retrieves all triples that match those subjects.
+The first line of our query retrieves subjects using "E17" with the <code><http://data.contoso.com/environment/ontology/suppliedPostcode></code> predicate, and the second retrieves all triples that link to those subjects.

 ![SPARQL Get triples using a particular value]({{page.imgdir}}pol-filter-val2.png){: width="750px" .img-medium .img-responsive .center-block .bordered-image}